kkreuning/rabo.dev/docs/developer-tools/webhooks/advanced-topics/outgoing-ip-addresses.md

 # Outgoing IP addresses

-:::warning don't try this at home
+:::warning Don't try this at home

 Your server should solely rely on an event's cryptographic signature to determine the event's authenticity.